vinayk94/CityLearn/README.md

 This repository contains the work submitted to the ([citylearn challenge 2020](https://sites.google.com/view/citylearnchallenge/previous-edition-2020?authuser=0)) and the extensions on it.

-The updated description of the environment and the general utility functions can be found at the ([challenge page](https://sites.google.com/view/citylearnchallenge/environment))
+The updated description of the environment and the general utility functions can be found at the [page](https://sites.google.com/view/citylearnchallenge/environment).

 #### Additions
 * A central [DDPG](https://arxiv.org/abs/1509.02971) controller which is submitted to the 2020 edition is added.